75lb/handbrake-js/README.md

 handbrake-js
 ============
-A cross-platform npm distribution for [HandbrakeCLI](https://trac.handbrake.fr/wiki/CLIGuide) (v0.9.9) designed for command line or library use.
+Handbrake-js is an alternative, cross-platform distrubution of [HandbrakeCLI](https://trac.handbrake.fr/wiki/CLIGuide) (v0.9.9) adding Javascript and improved command-line interfaces.

 Command line use
 ================